Bound for Glory (2022): Storylines

 On the August 4 episode of Impact!, Eddie Edwards would approach Josh Alexander to join Honor No More claiming that Impact was taking advantage of him.
 Alexander was uninterested in the invitation.
 On the August 18 episode of Impact!, Alexander would be recruited by Vincent to join HNM with him still being uninterested.
 In the main event, Eddie Edwards won a six-way elimination match against Bandido, Moose, Rich Swann, Sami Callihan, and Steve Maclin to become the number one contender to Josh Alexander's Impact World Championship.
 The two will face off in the main event of Bound for Glory.
 A week later, Vincent would try recruiting Alexander again.
 This would annoy Alexander who would instead challenge Vincent to a match and defeat him.
 After the match, Edwards would come to the ring to recruit and threaten Alexander.
 Before Alexander could answer, Edwards would be attacked by one of HNM's enemies Heath.
 On the September 1 episode of Impact!, Edwards would interrupt an Alexander interview to again recruit him while issuing an ultimatum.
 Before Alexander could answer him, Heath would attack Edwards leading to a match.
 That match would main event the September 8 episode of Impact! where Edwards would defeat Heath.
 After the match, Edwards would call out Alexander to extend his final offer to him.
 Alexander would decline the offer, leading to him being attacked by Honor No More's Edwards, Mike Bennett, Matt Taven and Kenny King.
 Heath and Swann would try to intervene, but were swiftly handled by HNM.
-Because of the attack, Alexander would get a chance for revenge a week later with a Impact World Tag Team Championship match against The Kingdom and would choose Swann over Heath to be his partner.
+Because of the attack, Alexander would get a chance for revenge a week later with an Impact World Tag Team Championship match against The Kingdom and would choose Swann over Heath to be his partner.
 The Kingdom would win that match by disqualification after Heath was caught interfering by the ref while trying to counter interference from Edwards.
 Later in episode, Heath would apologize backstage to Alexander and Swann.
 Impact Executive Vice President Scott D'Amore would advise them to get on the same page cause he made a six-man tag team match for Victory Road for them against Edwards and The Kingdom.
 On the September 22 episode of Impact!, Heath would attempt to make good for his actions by issuing an open challenge to HNM for a street fight.
 Despite HNM objections, PCO would accept.
 Heath would defeat PCO after Alexander and Swann prevented HNM from interfering, showing that they are on the same page.
 On Victory Road, Edwards and The Kingdom defeated Alexander, Swann and Heath with Edwards pinning Alexander.
 This was Alexander's first pinfall loss since last year's Bound for Glory.
 The September 29 episode of Impact! would have an in ring celebration by HNM for Edwards pinning Alexander though he is still upset with PCO losing last week.
 The rest of HNM would praise Edwards and show confidence in him becoming the new champion.
 Alexander would come out to rebuke them and insult HNM leading to a brawl.
 Swann, Heath and The Motor City Machine Guns would join the brawl to support Alexander.
 A week later a video would air of Edwards feeling forsaken by Impact and the fans.
 He would also mention being mad about being turned down by Alexander and wanting the Impact World title to make up for all of it.
 Footage would be shown of Alexander on Impact Plus's Outside The Ropes with Tom Hannifan, where he would say that his match at Bound for Glory is about who is the heart & soul of Impact Wrestling.
 Edwards would interrupt with security and Alisha Edwards clearing the room before any fighting happened.
 Alisha would tell Eddie that she is frustrated by this situation and his HNM obsession.
 She would give him an ultimatum that "either this ends or we end".